Progressive talk radio: Podcast sales, smartphone apps, YouTube and TV simulcasting

 When early podcasts became available through iTunes, Al Franken's show was the second-most popular.
 Providers of liberal radio shows such as Head On Radio Network made streaming and podcasting integral to their operations.

 Contemporary talk, music, sports and newscasts are significantly branching out to the internet and Smartphone App choices such as TuneIn Radio.
-Many independent and liberal talk show hosts offer podcast (digital audio Play-On-Demand recordings, see also iPod) subscriptions in order to support their on-going broadcasts.
+Many independent and liberal talk show hosts offer podcast (digital audio Play-On-Demand recordings, see also iPod) subscriptions to support their on-going broadcasts.
 These are in addition to on-line website streaming, audio and video, and YouTube channels of the show hosts.
 Norman Goldman, Stephanie Miller, and Ring of Fire are examples of hosts offering podcast subscriptions for sale to sustain their programs and offer additional value to their show content.
 Norman Goldman's "Beyond the Norm" legal and consumer advice segments are only available by podcast subscription.
 Often these broadcasts can be commercial-free to make their user-efficiency a plus for the purchase price.
 Stephanie Miller's Happy Hour podcasts project the host's "sexy liberal" approach more boldly.
 Podcast subscriptions may also be accessed through the particular host's own separate smartphone app, boasting the advantage of play-anytime convenience.